Indian massacre of 1622: Aftermath

+Wood quotes a Virginian settler: "We, who hitherto have had possession of no more ground than their waste and our purchase at a valuable consideration to their own contentment (...) may now by right of war, and law of nations, invade the country, and those who sought to destroy us: whereby we shall enjoy their cultivated places."

-The colonists, in revenge for the massacre, attacked the Powhatan through "the use of force, surprise attacks, famine resulting from the burning of their corn, destroying their boats, canoes, and houses, breaking their fishing weirs and assaulting them in their hunting expedition, pursuing them with horses and using bloodhounds to find them and mastiffs to seaze them, driving them to flee within reach of their enemies among other tribes, and 'assimilating and abetting their enemies against them".
+The colonists, in revenge for the massacre, attacked the Powhatan through "the use of force, surprise attacks, famine resulting from the burning of their corn, destroying their boats, canoes, and houses, breaking their fishing weirs and assaulting them in their hunting expedition, pursuing them with horses and using bloodhounds to find them and mastiffs to seize them, driving them to flee within reach of their enemies among other tribes, and 'assimilating and abetting their enemies against them."

+The Virginia Company embarked on a public relations campaign to spread the narrative about the 1622 Powhatan attack.

+The company controlled all types of communication leaving the colony.

 Indian decline and defeat

-In 1624 Virginia was made an English royal colony by King James I. This meant that the Crown took direct authority rather than allowing guidance by the London Company.
+In May 1624, Virginia lost its royal charter and was transformed into a crown colony by King James I. That meant that the Crown took direct authority, rather than allowing guidance by the Virginia Company of London.
 The Crown could exercise its patronage for royal favorites.
-Settlers continued to encroach on land of the Powhatan tribes, and the colonial government tended to change or ignore agreements with the natives when no longer in the colony's interest.
+Settlers continued to encroach on land of the Powhatan tribes, and the colonial government tended to change or ignore agreements with the natives that were no longer in the colony's interest.
 The tribes felt increasing frustration with the settlers.

-The next major confrontation with the Powhatan, the Third Anglo-Powhatan War, occurred in 1644, resulting in the deaths of about 500 colonists.
-While similar to the death toll in 1622, the loss a generation later represented less than ten percent of the population, and had far less impact upon the colony.
+The next major confrontation with the Powhatan, the Third Anglo-Powhatan War, occurred in 1644 and resulted in the deaths of several hundred colonists.
+While similar to the death toll in 1622, the loss a generation later represented less than ten percent of the population and had far less impact upon the colony.
 This time, the elderly Opechancanough, who was being transported by litter, was captured by the colonists.
 Imprisoned at Jamestown, he was killed by one of his guards.

 His death marked the beginning of the increasingly precipitous decline of the once-powerful Powhatan.
 Its member tribes eventually left the area entirely, gradually lived among the colonists, or lived on one of the few reservations established in Virginia.
-Most of these were also subject to incursion and seizure of land by the ever-expanding European population.
+Most of them were also subject to incursion and seizure of land by the ever-expanding European population.

 In modern times, seven tribes of the original Powhatan Confederacy are recognized in the Commonwealth of Virginia.
-The Pamunkey and Mattaponi still have control of their reservations established in the 17th century, each located between the rivers of the same names within the boundaries of present-day King William County.
+The Pamunkey and Mattaponi still have control of their reservations established in the 17th century, each of which is between the rivers of the same names within the boundaries of present-day King William County.